What Is a UX Researcher? How to Get the Job

 As a UX researcher, you generally work with two types of research, qualitative and quantitative.
 We’ll take a brief look at each type (and when it might be useful).

 Quantitative research focuses on numbers and statistics.
-In terms of usability, this might mean measuring how long it takes an average user to complete a task, what percentage of users successfully completed the task, and how many errors or bugs they encountered along the way.
-These numbers tend to be most useful when you have something to compare them to—either a previous design or a competitor’s product.
+In terms of usability, this might mean measuring how long it takes an average user to complete a task, what per cent of users successfully completed the task, and how many errors or bugs they encountered along the way.
+These numbers tend to be most useful when you have something to compare them to — either a previous design or a competitor’s product.

-Qualitative research examines non-numerical insights, such as why users had trouble completing a task or how they felt while using a product.
-If quantitative research gives us the “what,” qualitative research gives us the “why.”
+Qualitative research examines non-numerical insights, such as why users had trouble completing a task or how they felt whilst using a product.
+If quantitative research gives us the “what”, qualitative research gives us the “why.”

 Another distinction made between types of research is that between behavioural and attitudinal research.